plexsystems/konstraint/README.md

 _While not technically required, the tool works best with a folder structure similar to how Gatekeeper itself [structures policies and templates](https://github.com/open-policy-agent/gatekeeper/tree/master/library)._

+## How library importing works

+Libraries can be stored in a folder named `lib` or the name of the folder set with the `--lib` flag.

+Libraries will be added to the `ConstraintTemplate` if and only if the associated policy imports the library.
+This helps prevent importing Rego code that will go unused.

 ## Experimental

 To further promote that the `.rego` file is the source of truth for policy, a form of block comments on each `violation` rule can be added that includes a human readable description of what the policy does.
 This comment block is also used to set the matchers on the `Constraint` itself.